128technology/docs/docs/intro_system_reqs.md

 sidebar_label: System Requirements
 ---
 ## Hardware Requirements
-The 128T Networking Platform runs on both baremetal servers and as a virtual machine within hypervisor environments.
+The 128T Networking Platform runs on both bare metal servers and as a virtual machine within hypervisor environments.
 For virtual environments the same CPU, memory, and storage specifications are required for comparable throughput.

 The 128T Networking Platform requires a minimum of 4 CPU cores, 8GB of RAM, and at least 25GB of hard drive space.
 See [Certified Platforms](about_certified_platforms.mdx) and the [Platform Support Policy](about_supported_platforms.md) for more details.